 Mark Wayne Clark (May 1, 1896 – April 17, 1984) was a United States Army officer who saw service during World War I, World War II, and the Korean War.
 He was the youngest four-star general in the United States Army during World War II.
 During World War I, he was a company commander and served in France in 1918, as a 22-year-old captain, where he was seriously wounded by shrapnel.
 After the war, the future U.S. Army Chief of Staff, General George Marshall, noticed Clark's abilities.
 During World War II, he commanded the United States Fifth Army, and later the 15th Army Group, in the Italian campaign.
 He is known for leading the Fifth Army in its capture of Rome in June 1944.
 Clark has been ...more on Wikipedia

 Birthplace: Sackets Harbor, New York, United States of America

-William Bee Ravenel III was an educator and a soldier.
+William Bee Ravenel III (Aug 9, 1914– May 12, 1968) was an educator and a soldier.
 As head of the English Department at the Episcopal High School in Alexandria, Virginia, he was a major influence on the life of Arizona senator and 2008 U.S. presidential candidate John McCain, who called Ravenel "one of the finest men I have ever known".
 During World War II Maj.
 Ravenel received both the Silver Star and the Bronze Star with two Oak Leaf Clusters while serving in the 6th Armored Division of General George Patton's Third Army.
 He became a Colonel in the U.S. Army Reserve while teaching at Episcopal High.
-Sen. McCain reflected on the positive impact Mr. Ravenel had on his life in an interview with the Harvard Mentoring ...more
+Sen. McCain reflected on the positive impact Mr. Ravenel had on his life in an interview ...more on Wikipedia

 Birthplace: Columbia, Pennsylvania, United States of America